Russia vetoes UN resolution to condemn Syria chemical attack

 - Mayor Ed Murray’s lawyer: Medical exam disproves accuser’s anatomical claim

-The attack on Khan Sheikhoun is expected to be near the top of the agenda when the OPCW’s executive committee meets Thursday at the organization’s headquarters in The Hague, Netherlands.
+“We are convinced that we need to have a full and immediate investigation, and the possibilities for that have not been exhausted,” Safronkov said after the vote, accusing the resolution’s sponsors of jumping to conclusions about responsibility before a full-fledged investigation.

-Both the Syrian government and opposition have asked for an independent investigation Safronkov said, “whereas the OPCW is doing nothing, for reasons unknown.”
+The United States, Britain and France have pointed a finger at the Syrian government saying their experts have found that nerve agents were used in the April 4 attack.

-Looking at the resolution’s supporters sitting around the horseshoe-shaped table in the Security Council, he said: “You are afraid of an impartial investigation” that the Syrian government was being blamed for chemical weapons attacks carried out by extremists.
+Looking at the resolution’s supporters sitting around the horseshoe-shaped table in the Security Council, Safronkov said: “You are afraid of an impartial investigation.”

-After the vote, Britain’s U.N.
-Ambassador Matthew looked at Safronkov and asked: “How could anyone look at the faces of lifeless children” and yet veto this resolution?
+Britain’s U.N.
+Ambassador Matthew Rycroft said it was Russia’s eighth veto in support of President Bashar Assad’s regime and asked: “How could anyone look at the faces of lifeless children” and yet veto this resolution?

-U.S. Ambassador Nikki Haley told the council: “We want to work with Russia to advance a political process in Syria.
-We want Russia to use its influence over the Assad regime to stop the madness and the cruelty we see every day on the ground.”
+France’s U.N.
+Ambassador Francois Delattre said “with this attack, the Syrian regime has plumbed new depths of horror.”

-“Today’s vote could have been a turning point,” she said.
-But “with its veto, Russia said no to accountability. … Russia now has a lot to prove.”
+Russia’s Safronkov called the U.S. strikes on a Syrian air base in retaliation for the Khan Sheikhoun a provocation, but Delattre said they were “a legitimate response to a mass crime which could not go unpunished.”

 Jennifer Peltz at the United Nations and Matthew Pennington in Washington contributed to this report